 .

-cur.execute('CREATE TABLE Tracks (title TEXT, plays INTEGER)')
+cur.execute('CREATE TABLE Track (title TEXT, plays INTEGER)')

-, we can
+, we can put

-put some data into that table using the SQL INSERT
+some data into that table using the SQL INSERT

-obtaining the cursor
+cursor

 .
-We can then execute SQL commands
+We can then execute SQL commands using the

-using the cursor.
+cursor.

 The SQL INSERT